HOW DO I ADJUST TO MY NEW DENTURES?

 EATING WITH NEW DENTURES

-Eating with your dentures requires a bit of strategy that before may not have even been thought about or done naturally.
-With natural teeth each individual tooth is anchored to your jaw bone by a root.
+Eating with your dentures requires a bit of strategy that may not have even been thought about or done naturally.
+With natural teeth, each tooth is anchored to your jaw bone by a root.
 A denture base sits on top of your gums freely or is held in place by an anchoring tooth (partial dentures).
 What does this all mean exactly?
-You may have to learn to bite and chew in a different way.
+You may have to learn to bite and chew differently.
 When biting with natural teeth, the tendency is to pull forward or sideways.
-With dentures you much practice chewing on both sides of the mouth at the same time to prevent the dentures from rocking or dislodging.
+With dentures, you much practice chewing on both sides of the mouth at the same time to prevent the dentures from rocking or dislodging.

 Tips for Eating with New Dentures

-- Start with softer food such as fish, cooked vegetables oatmeal and scrambled eggs while avoiding sticky or chewy foods.
-This will allow you to relearn to chew with both sides of your mouth slowly in order to prevent your dentures from dislodging.
+- Start with softer food such as fish, cooked vegetables oatmeal, and scrambled eggs while avoiding sticky or chewy foods.
+This will allow you to relearn to chew with both sides of your mouth slowly to prevent your dentures from dislodging.
 As time progresses you will be able to incorporate more foods into your regime.

 SPEAKING WITH NEW DENTURES

 Practicing your speech will allow you to become more confident in social situations.
 Some denture wearers may sound like they are lisping and may experience cheek or tongue biting for the first while.
 Do not fear, wearing your dentures consistently will help your muscles learn quickly where not to go.

 - PRACTICE!
 Reading or singing aloud will help your denture settle in, as the mouth becomes used to it.
 If you are multilingual, practice in as many languages as you can as the pronunciation of words will be different.